Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Prompt Templates

-\textbf{— Relation Definitions —} \\ SciERC contains 5 asymmetric semantic relation types, 2 symmetric relation types, plus a catch-all ``No-Relation'':\\ Asymmetric relation types:\\ - ``USED-FOR'': B is used for A, B models A, A is trained on B, B exploits A, A is based on B.\\ - ``FEATURE-OF'': B belongs to A, B is a feature of A, B is under A domain.\\ - ``HYPONYM-OF'': B is a hyponym of A, B is a type of A.\\ - ``PART-OF'': B is a part of A, A includes B, incorporate B to A.\\ - ``EVALUATE-FOR'': A is an evaluation metric for B.\\ Symmetric relation types:\\ - ``COMPARE'': Opposite of conjunction, compare two models/methods, or list two opposing entities.\\ - ``CONJUNCTION'': A and B function in a similar role or use/incorporate with each other.\\ Generic relation type:\\ - ``NO-RELATION'': No relationship can be inferred between A and B.\\
+Asymmetric relation types: - ``USED-FOR'': B is used for A, B models A, A is trained on B, B exploits A, A is based on B. - ``FEATURE-OF'': B belongs to A, B is a feature of A, B is under A domain. - ``HYPONYM-OF'': B is a hyponym of A, B is a type of A. - ``PART-OF'': B is a part of A, A includes B, incorporate B to A. - ``EVALUATE-FOR'': A is an evaluation metric for B. Symmetric relation types: - ``COMPARE'': Opposite of conjunction, compare two models/methods, or list two opposing entities. - ``CONJUNCTION'': A and B function in a similar role or use/incorporate with each other.
+Generic relation type: - ``NO-RELATION'': No relationship can be inferred between A and B.